-Our education pathways start from the age of 5 with Nipper Life Guard progressing to Graduate Lifeguard and on to the vocational awards for Adult Lifeguards.
+Our education pathways start from the age of 5 with our exciting Nipper Pathway this then enables progression to the Graduate Lifeguard Programme and on to the vocational awards for Adult Lifeguards, following our Lifesaving Pathway.
 We train to the highest standards.
 All training is delivered by our qualified volunteer club trainers within a robust quality control system.

 A wide range of choices are available, through unitised modules enabling you to select and build your qualifications in your own time.
 Our Lifesaving sport pathway includes a range of official and coaching awards.
 If you like an adrenalin rush and high speed, our powercraft qualifications will enable you to act as safety cover at SLSGB and other aquatic open water events.
-If this isn’t enough and you’re still wanting more, you could join our staff led volunteer personal development programme to become a Trainer Assessor to deliver SLSGB search and rescue qualifications or you could join our professional standard SAR Flood or Event Water Safety Management training to be part of the highest level of the volunteer search and rescue community.
+If this isn’t enough and you’re still wanting more, you could join our staff led volunteer personal development programme to become a Trainer Assessor to deliver SLSGB search and rescue qualifications, become part of the National Patrol Framework and operate varying levels of patrol or you could join our professional standard Flood SAR Teams or Event Water Safety Management training to be part of the highest level of the volunteer search and rescue community.

 SLSGB is a National Operating Authority for the Duke of Edinburgh (DofE) Awards.
 Selected clubs are able to deliver the different levels of awards through club volunteering activity.
 The concept of the DofE is simple – anyone aged 14 to 24 can do a programme at one of three progressive levels which, when successfully completed, lead to a Bronze, Silver or Gold Duke of Edinburgh’s Award.
 DofE programmes are all about getting out there, having fun and self-development.
 Everyone can achieve something.
 You’ll find yourself helping people or the community, getting fitter, developing skills, going on an expedition and taking part in a residential activity (Gold only).
 DofE within Surf Life saving offers a unique opportunity to be actively involved in beach sport and with a community that saves lives and prevents drowning.